JaneAmi/Cross-Session-User-Identification_YData_prj/models/README.md

 *L(a, p, n) = max{d(ai, pi) - d(ai, ni) + m, 0}*

 *a* - anchor session
-*p* - positive example - a session from the similar user *n* - negative example - a session from the different user
+*p* - positive example - a session from a similar user *n* - negative example - a session from a different user

 *m* - margin
 *d* - Euclidean distance